the MAC:

 We will use a variety of living arrangements.
 The most common will be camping and hosteling.

-Whatever we pay in accommodations pales in comparison to the lack of value in living in a dorm.
+Whatever we pay in accommodations pales in comparison to the lack of value living in a dorm.

 There is no college dorm at Glacier National Park, or Disney World, or in the Grand Canyon, and a cornucopia of our other landing spots across the USA and our international countries.